-H&M has been keen to get into the local market but, similarly to clothing and accessories retailer Zara, is finding it difficult to secure prime space in the size it requires at top centres.
+H&M has been keen to get into the local market but, similarly to clothing and accessories retailer Zara, is finding it difficult to secure prime space in the size it requires at top centers.
 The retailer also looked at Sandton City, but it has not yet found a suitable site there.

 The Swedish retail giant pioneered the concept of fast-fashion stores by collaborating with top designers and celebrities.
 It is playing catch-up with Zara, which is owned by Inditex of Spain, and Arcadia Group’s Topshop, both of which are now operating in South Africa